Rcomian/bunyan-rotating-file-stream/README.md

 # Features

-- Rotate to a new log file periodically
+- Rotate to a new log file periodically (can also rotate on startup to clean old log files)
 - Rotate to a new log file once the main log file goes over a certain size
 - Keep a maximum number of archival log files
 - Delete older log files once the archive reaches a certain size
 - GZip archived log files
+- Supports being a raw stream or a normal stream

 ## stream type: `rotating-file`

-**WARNING on node 0.8 usage:** Users of Bunyan's `rotating-file` should (a) be using at least bunyan 0.23.1 (with the fix for [this issue](https://github.com/trentm/node-bunyan/pull/97)), and (b) should use at least node 0.10 (node 0.8 does not support the `unref()` method on `setTimeout(...)` needed for the mentioned fix).
-The symptom is that process termination will hang for up to a full rotation period.
+**WARNING on node 0.8 usage:** Users should use at least node 0.10 (node 0.8 does not support the `unref()` method on `setTimeout(...)`).
+The symptom is that process termination will hang for up to a full rotation period if period rotation is used.
+You can manually keep hold of the logger and call "shutdown" to prevent this.

 **WARNING on [cluster](http://nodejs.org/docs/latest/api/all.html#all_cluster)
-usage:** Using Bunyan's `rotating-file` stream with node.js's "cluster" module can result in unexpected file rotation.
+usage:** Using `bunyan-rotating-file-stream` with node.js's "cluster" module can result in unexpected file rotation.
 You must not have multiple processes in the cluster logging to the same file path.
 In other words, you must have a separate log file path for the master and each worker in the cluster.